This is a warm and creamy red lentil dahl recipe with coconut milk! It’s perfect for a hearty, flavorful, big bowl of comfort.

 I wouldn’t recommend substituting the red lentils for another kind.
 Green and brown lentils hold their shape better during the cooking process and are great for salads.
 Red lentils break down and become creamy, which is the consistency you’re looking for with this dish.

 Older lentils may take longer to cook.
+Split red lentils may take less time.

 Depending on the pan used the curry may need more broth if too much liquid is evaporated.
 If there is too much liquid left, simmer with the lid off for a few minutes to evaporate more liquid.